ProhtMeyhet/messenger/README.md

 Use it
 ------
-display output of find via libnotify. useful for long searches to display the result when its finished:
+display output of find via libnotify. useful for commands that take their time to display the result as notification when its finished:
 ```bash
 find /bin -iname "b*" | messenger
 ```